Asperaen/nerve-center-demo/IMPLEMENTATION_SUMMARY.md

    - Color-coded active states (blue for Real Time Pulse, purple for Meetings)
    - Profile link at bottom of sidebar
    - Sidebar can be collapsed/expanded using toggle button
-   - Floating Action Tracker button (bottom-right) for quick access to action tracking
+   - Action Tracker accessible via sidebar navigation (Meetings section)
    - "Create Action" buttons on each page header for context-specific action creation

 2. **Executive Summary Page** (http://localhost:5173/) - Demonstrate: